Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 echo -e -n "\e[m"

 alias clearfile="cat /dev/null >"

+echo "The following packages can be upgraded:" apt list --upgradable
 ```

 - **NOTE:** You will notice there is **NO she-bang line** since this is a **start-up** file.